 Your stream channel is one of the most important things to take into account.
 That is what people see and watch when you are offline and where the viewers will go to learn more about you.
 Good things to include there is: About me, Pc setup, Your schedule, Bot commands and your social media links.

-- Canva.com – You can make Twitch Banners and Twitch tiles with this.
+- Canva.com – You can make Twitch Banners and Twitch tiles easily with canva.
 Canva has also added more options for you so you can even make offline screens with it! 🙂

 How to Network / Market / Advertise your Twitch stream